Forklift Propane Tanks: Sizes, Refilling, & More

 Tank Materials and Weight

-Both steel and aluminum tanks are available to propane forklift operators.
-Each holds approximately 30 liters of propane, but the difference in materials can create quite a difference in weight.
+Both steel and aluminum tanks are available to forklift operators.
+Each holds approximately 30 liters, but the difference in materials can create quite a difference in weight.
 A steel forklift cylinder weighs approximately 35 pounds when empty and 69 pounds when full.
 An aluminum forklift tank, on the other hand, weighs only 23 pounds when empty and 56 pounds when full.
 Those additional pounds are clearly harder on both delivery personnel and forklift operators.

 Tank Tips and Training

-The process of replacing an empty forklift propane tank with a full one is easy when you remember a few important things.
-For example, all propane forklift users should know that forklifts can’t operate on barbecue-sized propane tanks.
+The process of replacing an empty forklift tank with a full one is easy when you remember a few important things.
+For example, all forklift users should know that forklifts can’t operate on barbecue-sized tanks.

 Get Indoor-Outdoor versatility